ManInTheRepo/ManInTheRepo/README.md

 # 🎸 ManInTheRepo

-> *"Feed my code, but not my ego"* — loosely inspired by Layne Staley
+> *"Feed my code, but not my ego"*, loosely inspired by Layne Staley

 Welcome to my corner of GitHub.
 Here you’ll find a mix of professional projects, experiments, and the occasional late-night idea that seemed brilliant at the time.